minprog/programmeren-1/lectures/05 Data Structures/index.md

         // Now, tmp points to the last node in our list, and we can update its next
         // pointer to point to our new node.

 *   If we want to insert a node to the front of our linked list, we would need to carefully update our node to point to the one following it, before updating list.
-Otherwise, we’ll lose the rest of our list:
+Otherwise, we'll lose the rest of our list:

         // Here, we're inserting a node into the front of the list, so we want its
         // next pointer to point to the original list, before pointing the list to